-No talk/paper alternative is possible for the quizzes, internet or team exercises, or first exam or the final exam, Monday, December 12, 2005, 11:50-1:40, Kramer Dining Center 120.
+No talk/paper alternative is possible for the quizzes, internet or team exercises, or first exam or the final exam, Thursday, December 14, 2006, 11:50-1:40, Kramer Dining Center 120.
 All students are required to take these exams.
-I will choose five chapters, in addition to the material after the late November exam, for inclusion on the the final one-hour exam.
+I will choose 6-9 chapters, including material after the third examination, for inclusion on the the final one-hour exam.